codebar/tutorials/html/lesson2/tutorial.md

 </head>
 ```

-Include the styling described below, within the style tag we defined.
+Include the styling in this tutorial, within this style tag.

 ## Introductions to selectors